Skip to main content

 Update API key and Project ID

-1. Update the auth_token value with your own API key that was created earlier.
+1. Update the auth_token value with your own API key that you created earlier.

-2. Update the project_id values for the server and VLAN sections with your own project ID that was created earlier.
+2. Update the project_id values for the server and VLAN sections with your own project ID that you created earlier.

 Screenshot of What to replace in Terraform File in VScode

-The current configuration will deploy a c3.small.x86 server named test and running Ubuntu 20.04 on an hourly billing cycle located in the Dallas metro.
+The current configuration deploys a c3.small.x86 server named test running Ubuntu 20.04 on an hourly billing cycle located in the Dallas metro.
 It will also create a VLAN in the Dallas metro, with the description VLAN in Dallas.

-Also, for more information about valid input options and attribute references Check out the Attribute Reference Page in the Equinix Terraform Provider Docs
+For more information about valid input options and attribute references check out the Attribute Reference Page in the Equinix Terraform Provider Docs.

 Operating System Tags

-You will be able to find all valid operating system options by checking the operating-system slug.
-The slugs are what you would put inside the quotes for operating_system = "slug", for example, if you wanted CentOS 7 you would update the value to:
+You can find all valid operating system options by checking the operating-system slug.
+The slugs are what you would put inside the quotes for operating_system = "slug".
+For example, if you wanted CentOS 7, change the value to:

 operating_system = "centos_7"